sunshine055/reduce_disinformation/README.md

 1. Intro
 2. Goal Description
-3. List of deadly disinformation campaigns (as of November 24, 2021)
+3. List of major ongoing deadly disinformation campaigns (as of November 24, 2021)
 <br>
-    a) Climate Emergency
+    a) Disinformation pertaining to the global Climate Emergency
 	<br>
-    b) Pandemic Emergency
+    b) Disoinformation pertaining to the global Pandemic Emergency
 	<br>
-    c) Ongoing coup attempt in the US, and related.
+    c) Disinformation falsely proclaiming a "stolen" US Presidential election in November 2020.
 4. Anticipation of objections/excuses, and rebuttals.
 5. Spreaders of disinformation
 6. Providers of platforms for disinformation